Brisbane is preparing to add a spate of new major development projects to its ever-changing skyline.

 The project includes 340,000sq m of new residential, commercial and retail buildings, together with an additional 76,000sq m of new development on RNA retained land.

 Since construction commenced in 2011, Lendlease has delivered 30,000sq m of office space—including 25 King Street, Australia's largest timber tower—700 residential units and 3,000sq m of retail, equating to 21 per cent of the completed masterplan.

-The development has also seen the delivery of the Royal International Exhibition Centre, a vast state-of-the-art convention and meeting facilities for hosting events and festivals year-round.
+• The development has also seen the delivery of the Royal International Exhibition Centre, a state-of-the-art convention and meeting facility for hosting events and festivals

 The $2 billion Brisbane Live arena, a 17,000-seat entertainment venue pegged for Brisbane’s CBD, has been touted since 2007.